Are you struggling to manage your enterprise's software assets effectively?

 Blacklisted software: This includes software that contains malware or has no license and should be avoided.
 Applications obtained from shadow IT should be included here.

 Software management solutions are meant to categorize licenses based on department and uncover areas of unused software.
-So businesses can analyze software usage trends to make more informed decisions regarding renewals and future expenditures.
+So enterprises can analyze software usage trends to make more informed decisions regarding renewals and future expenditures.

 By categorizing software and evaluating usage data, software asset managers can make sensible choices on renewals and future investments and streamline software licenses while ensuring compliance with licensing agreements.

-5. Optimize software licenses
+5. Optimize Software Licenses

 Optimizing your licenses based on user priority and usage is critical to minimizing overpaying and maximizing the value of your software assets.
 Detecting and marking duplicate applications for termination can help save money.
 This can also help you negotiate better prices with vendors for app renewals.